katslump/redux-todo/README.md

 ## Step 2 Action Creators

  Action creators seem strange at first.
 Why do I want a function that returns the action instead of just creating the action directly?
 It turns out to be quite useful in many programming situations to make everything into functions.
-See the note below if you are interested.
-Today we will just be using action creators as a convenient starting point to implementing any feature in redux.
+See technical note 1.
+Today we will be focussed on using action creators as the convenient starting point to implement a feature in redux.

  Lets get our feet wet by opening the `index.js` file inside the actions folder and adding an action creator for the `ADD_TODO` action that will be responsible for new todos.
 Since an action object must contain everything needed by the reducer to take the current state to the next state we must remember to include the text of the new todo, the id of the new todo, and the completed status of the new todo.
 Thats everything right?
 Oops!
 We must always have a type field in every action.
 The type is just a string that makes it easy for use to identify the purpose of the action.
 In this case `'ADD_TODO'` seems like a clear enough type string.
 The todos will look the `typicalTodo` object (see below) so our action creator for `'ADD_TODO'` needs only to be given the `text` and `id` values to form and return this kind of action object.
 Now add the `addTodo()` action creator defined below to the `index.js` file in the actions folder.